 In summary, I love how I met knew people, how I got to learn more about the Boston culture, and how my own knowledge of technology grew.
 It has truly been a great experience so far!

 Later, I had the privilege of taking a Market Research class held in the CMT.
 The CMT has one classroom, which is the only one in that particular building.
 Not only is it solo, it is unique from the other classrooms on campus, because it has a Mac computer at every chair.
-This room comes equipped with statistic software as well, which is what my class used it for.
-In this class, we created a survey and sent it to a variety of people fill it out.
-After a week, we looked at the responses.
-From the program we could see what genders liked what products, if income played a role in purchasing, or if family life-styles had an impact, etc.

 I also used the CMT in another business class, Integrated Business Project.
 Again, we used the statistics software and the focus group room to see what our target market thought of a certain product.
 With this class, GB 320 as it is known around campus, you work with smaller companies and help them create better business plans.
-My company was a start-up; it was so brand new that it didn’t even have a website yet.
+My company was a start-up; in fact, it was so brand new that it didn’t even have a website yet.
 Because of how “green” the company was, we used the CMT a lot to get a better sense of the target market and of the product.

 As I am now a rising Junior, I look forward to future opportunities that will allow me to work closely with the Center for Marketing Technology again.